-I continued with the starvation and over-exercising, but this behaviour was impossible to keep up.
+I continued the routine of starvation and over-exercising, but this behaviour was inevitably impossible to keep up.
 After the restriction and deprivation, came the binge eating.

 The huge drops in my glycogen and blood sugar levels meant that I got intense cravings, which, when I gave into them, I would seek to satisfy with any kind of sweet food I could get my hands on.
-When no one was around, I would buy ridiculous amounts of chocolate and biscuits, eat them in my room and then discard the packaging outside in an attempt to hide the evidence.
-This, typically, was followed by feelings of guilt, shame, regret and self-hatred.
+When no one was around, I would buy excessive amounts of ‘bad’ foods that I hadn’t allowed myself to eat before, eat them in my room and then discard the packaging outside in an attempt to hide the evidence.
+This was typically followed by feelings of guilt, shame, regret and self-hatred.
 Unable to purge by vomiting (although at low points, I tried) I would ‘make up for it’ with more over-exercising and at one stage, even turned to laxatives.

 A Bad Influence

 Unfortunately, I wasn’t the only one punishing my body.
 My boyfriend at the time encouraged my behaviour and also restricted my food intake.
 He would often make comments about how much more he liked me when I was thin, urging me not to put the weight back on.

 How Strength Training Helped Me Recover